 ABOUT THE EXHIBITION

-_‘The audio-visual and sculptural installations of Daniel C. de Roo (1984, Amsterdam) consist of intriguing objects that form a miniature world.
+Daniel de Roo (1984, Amsterdam, NL) exhibits audio-visual and sculptural installations that consist of intriguing objects that form a miniature world.
 Through the flickering of light and sound his works come to life and influence their direct surroundings.
 His playful and boyish passion for modeling is combined with recordings from real life.
-The visual quality of his work ensures that these oppressive, tragic and romantic stories, which are based in our contemporary visual culture, are allowed to slowly unfold.’_ (Young Blood Award 2009, Jury Report)
+The visual quality of his work ensures that these oppressive, tragic and romantic stories, which are based in our contemporary visual culture, are allowed to slowly unfold.

-Daniel C. de Roo will transform the back spaces of the gallery into an environment where the viewer will find themselves reeling between fiction and reality.
+Daniel de Roo will transform the back spaces of the gallery into an environment where the viewer will find themselves reeling between fiction and reality.
 It is this border between real and unreal and the influence of the fictional world of film, theatre and even religion on our daily life that holds his interest.
 Artificiality and stereotypical experiences mix with authentic representations and physical presence.
 This game allows the possibility of a renewed definition of borders and stereo-types.

-*Next to the installations of Daniel C. de Roo, Galerie Ron Mandos will present work from a selection of artists that in different ways incorporate models, architecture, scale, space and illusion in their work.
-The work betrays a boyish fascination for construction and model-building which may lead one or two viewers to ponder their own long forgotten boyhood memories.*
+Galerie Ron Mandos will also present Reality & its Double with works by Oliver Boberg, Ron van der Ende, Martin Luijendijk and Maurice van Tellingen.
+These artists incorporate models, architecture, scale, space and illusion in their work.
+The work betrays a boyish fascination for construction and model-building which may lead one or two viewers to ponder their own long forgotten boyhood memories.
+But these works also carry with them more serious (and sometimes) social references.

-But these works also carry with them more serious (and sometimes) social references. *Oliver Boberg’s* (1965) Slums for example are a series of photographs depicting as the title suggests, make-shift slum housing.
+Oliver Boberg’s (1965, Herten, DE) Slums for example are a series of photographs depicting as the title suggests, make-shift slum housing.
 Although these works have a hyper-realistic appearance, the viewer may notice after closer inspection that something is not quite right and that he is actually looking at a photograph of something artificially constructed: a model.
 The attention to detail and the finding of beauty in these dilapidated scenes, assigns the work with a notable mysterious quality.